sevos/zeus-parallel_tests/README.md

 [RailsCast episode #413 Fast Tests](http://railscasts.com/episodes/413-fast-tests)

-Got Zeus 0.15.x?
 Add this line to your application's Gemfile:

     gem 'zeus-parallel_tests'

-Need Zeus 0.13.x?
-Use the 0.2.x branch:

-    gem 'zeus-parallel_tests', '0.2.5'

 And then execute: